This information pertains to the original LabQuest.

 3. If necessary, force the unit to use the USB drive to begin the update, using the Collect button method:

 a.
 With the USB drive in LabQuest, hold down the Collect button.

 b.
-Continue to hold down the Collect button, flip the LabQuest over, and press then release the reset button on the back of the unit.
-(The reset button is a little gray button just below the stylus bay.
+Continue to hold down the Collect button, flip the LabQuest over, and press (then release) the reset button on the back of the unit.
+(The reset button is a little gray button located just below the stylus bay.
 You can use the stylus to press the reset button.)

 c.
-Let go of the Collect button when the screen lights up.
+Release the Collect button when you see text on the screen.

-If using the Collect button method brings the unit back to life, wait for the LabQuest app to load and reapply the update normally, following the steps at:
+If using the Collect button method restores the unit, wait for the LabQuest app to load and reapply the update normally, following the steps at: